Tax Guide for Self-Employed Web Developers

 VAT Threshold for Web Developers

 If your taxable turnover exceeds £90,000 in any rolling 12-month period, you need to register for VAT.
 Experienced developers charging £300–£500/day can reach this threshold within a year.
 Monitor your rolling turnover — not just your tax-year income — and register promptly if you cross the line or expect to in the next 30 days.
+At this income level, many developers also weigh up whether to stay as a sole trader or switch to a limited company.

 This guide is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules change frequently.
 Always verify current requirements on GOV.UK or consult a qualified accountant for your specific situation.